pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 This record can be used by a pool to query downstream servers about which next protocols they support.

 Client MUST send with no body.
 Clients MAY use Keep Alive in combination with this record.
-A request with this record SHOULD NOT include a "Next Protocol Negotiation", "AEAD Algorithm Negotiation" or "Fixed Key Request" record. (this is also in conflict with the NTS spec!)
+Contrary to {{RFC8915}}, a request with this record SHOULD NOT include a "Next Protocol Negotiation", "AEAD Algorithm Negotiation" or "Fixed Key Request" record.

 Server MUST ignore any client body sent and MUST send in response a Supported Next Protocol List record with as data a list of 16-bit integers, giving the protocol IDs the server supports.